 Meigs' syndrome is rare.
 Fibromas account for around 3% of all ovarian tumours, and Meigs' syndrome for 1-2% of those.
 It tends to occur most often in postmenopausal women, with an average age of presentation of around 50 years.

-Most features are related to ascites and pleural effusion but before the menopause there may be menstrual symptoms too.
+Most features of Meigs' syndrome are related to ascites and pleural effusion but before the menopause there may be menstrual symptoms too.

 - Dyspnoea (initially on exertion).

 - Swollen abdomen with associated weight gain or weight loss.

 - Reduction in lung capacity may produce tachypnoea and tachycardia.

 - Examination of the chest will reveal dullness to percussion over the effusion.
 There will be decreased breath sounds and decreased tactile vocal fremitus.

 - The effusion tends to be right-sided but can be bilateral.
 There appears to be no adequate explanation for this unilaterality.
 A large right-sided effusion will displace the mediastinum to the left with deviation of the trachea to the left and displacement of the apex beat.

 - Abdominal examination may reveal a tumour arising from the pelvis but this may be obscured by ascites.
 The features of ascites include a fullness of the flanks and shifting dullness.

 - Pelvic examination may reveal an ovarian mass.

 The main differential diagnosis is with a malignant ovarian tumour: